AverageHelper/portfolio/src/content/ways/block-bots-that-ignore-robots-txt.md

 In order to avoid being scraped, smaller webservers may wish to resort to more creative measures.

+## Updates to this document

+_Update 16 October 2024:_ Added double quotes around `header_regexp` matcher arguments for clarity and compatibility with complex user-agent strings.

 ## Assumptions

 This document assumes you're serving your site using [Caddy 2.x](https://caddyserver.com/), and configuring Caddy using a [Caddyfile](https://caddyserver.com/docs/caddyfile).
 For example, my Caddyfile looks something like this: